 - Step 5: Digital Profession completes remaining sections of the Proposal of Commissioner's Representative form and sends to APSC with supporting information for approval.

-- Step 6: APSC undertakes the SES Redeployment Register check and completes the check number on the Proposal of the Commissioner's Representative form (if a match is found on the Redeployment list the APSC will liaise directly with the recruiting agency prior to proceeding).
+- Step 6: APSC undertakes the SES Redeployment Register check (if not already undertaken) and completes the check number on the Proposal of the Commissioner's Representative form (if a match is found, the APSC will liaise directly with the recruiting agency prior to proceeding).

 - Step 7: APSC advises the recruiting agency and the Digital Profession of their approval of the APS Commissioner's representative.